 The City of Palmetto currently utilizes the services of Margaret Tusing, a part-time Contract Planner with the City of Palmetto as well as the Tampa Bay Regional Planning Council in Tampa for technical planning assistance.
-Beginning in 1986, established the boundaries of the Redevelopment Area for the CRA Several amendments to expand the CRA Redevelopment Area for the CRA Several Associates prepared the 1988 (and still current) City Comprehensive Plan, which to date, is the only complete planning document.
-This document contains land use goals and objectives along with various policies, but without a formal written long policies plan or redevelopment document, the implementation and used policies are moot
+Beginning in 1986, Casella and Associates prepared the Palmetto Redevelopment Plan which established the boundaries of the Redevelopment Area for the CRA.
+Several amendments to expand the CRA Redevelopment Boundaries have been made by Casella and Associates.
+In addition, Wade-Trim along with Casella and Associates prepared the 1988 (and still current) City Comprehensive Plan, which to date, is the only complete planning document.
+This document contains land use goals and objectives along with various policies, but without a formal written long range plan or redevelopment document, the implementation and usability of these policies are moot.